Service of an unlawful detainer complaint

 * The plaintiff can then request that the court allow the complaint to be served by posting a copy on the property and by also sending it through the mail.
 This is called an order to post and mail.

-If the court grants the petition to serve by post and mail, which they usually will, then the time to file an answer to the complaint is extended by 10 days.
+If the court grants the plaintiff’s request to serve by post and mail, then the time to file an answer to the complaint is extended by 10 days.
 If you receive a complaint posted on your door, but not in person, it is a good idea to call the clerk of the court to find out whether the plaintiff has received the court’s permission to post and mail the summons and complaint.

 It is not a good idea to avoid service of the summons and complaint.
 The amount of time that the case will be delayed by avoiding service is short, and if the plaintiff obtains a default against you, then you will face additional expense trying to convince the court you were not properly served, and your rights to defend the case may be cut off.